junxit/us-congress-code/title-25/chapter-14/sec-458aaa-15.md

 ### References in Text

 Section 314 of Pub.
 L. 101–512, referred to in subsec. (a), is section 314 of Pub.
 L. 101–512, as amended, which is set out as a note under section 450f of this title.
-Part A of this subchapter, referred to in subsec. (b), was in the original “title I”, meaning title I of Pub.
-L. 93–638, known as the Indian Self-Determination Act, which is classified principally to part A (§ 450f et seq.) of this subchapter.
-For complete classification of title I to the Code, see Short Title note set out under section 450 of this title and Tables.